Werni2A/OpenOrCadParser/README.md

 ---

-# Current State &mdash; August 2022
+# Current State &mdash; January 2023

-- Working on Parsing Package Files
+- Working on parsing `Page` streams
-- It's planned to finish the `Package` parser until the end of the year
+- It's planned to finish the `Package` parser around spring 2023
-- A PoC KiCad importer should follow in spring 2023
+- A PoC KiCad importer should follow in summer 2023

 ---